 Although virtual art galleries provide an enormous benefit to the global art industry, they are not without challenges.
 The ability to judge the quality and value of an art piece comes from familiarity with a particular artist and the industry as a whole.
 Newer patrons of the art world may be less acquainted with an individual’s body of work and may not be well positioned to confidently purchase a piece without seeing it in person.

 Moving art galleries to a digital space also opens up the industry to fraud.
 It may see an influx of scams targeting high-net-worth individuals who might believe they are buying an artwork in a legitimate auction, only to find later that it was a fake.

 How To Attract A Bigger, Global Audience

 In order for the art industry to survive in a post-Covid world, therefore, it must continue to innovate and find new ways to make art accessible, especially for Millennials and Gen Z. Online art galleries and auctions appeal to these groups because they democratize art purchases and offer more transparency in art pricing.
-Combined with a digital marketing and communication strategy to increase brand visibility, galleries and auction houses can effectively capture market share of a new customer group and emerge post-Covid stronger than ever.
+Combined with our digital marketing communications services and strategy to increase brand visibility, galleries and auction houses can effectively capture market share of a new customer group and emerge stronger than ever post-Covid.